faenrandir/a_careful_examination/documents/book_of_mormon/horses.md

 ### Travois as the "chariot"?

 1. The word "chariot" seems to imply carrying a human.
-It seems like a different word (e.g., "sled"?) would have been used to convey the idea of a travois?
-2. The word chariot comes from the latin "carrus" which means "wheeled vehicle".
-That doesn't mean that a word might have been mistakenly used in translation, but the point is, again, that chariot also seems to imply "wheel".
+2. The word chariot comes from the latin "carrus" which means "wheeled vehicle" and in common usage implies wheels.

-So, a travois fails in both of the ways we think about what a "chariot" means.
+Also, it seems like a different available word (e.g., "sled"?) could easily have conveyed the idea of a travois?
+So, travois is a problematic candidate for "chariot".

 ### Deer?

-First of all, the _manner_ in which the Maya were taming deer seems at least somewhat orthogonal to the BoM account---it was the women who tamed the deer ([by letting them suck on their breasts](https://books.google.com/books?id=cQAQBAAAQBAJ&pg=PA21&lpg=PA21&dq=semi-domesticated+deer+Diego+de+Landa&source=bl&ots=TGlNYJxAD2&sig=i7l8wTNdYQiBb_LljwoSNPqI1qs&hl=en&sa=X&ved=2ahUKEwjWsd2JgKfcAhVBRqwKHSRKDUwQ6AEwC3oECAEQVw#v=onepage&q=semi-domesticated%20deer%20Diego%20de%20Landa&f=false)) and they would "carry them through the woods" and raise them "in the woods".
-So, we can maybe imagine these deer being used for food, but then less-so as pack animals (which these deer were not).

-Regardless, the idea that Joseph would have shifted the concept of deer to horse seems implausible for the following reasons:
+The idea that Joseph would have shifted the concept of deer to horse seems implausible for the following reasons:

-* Middle Easterners would have been familiar with _both_ deer and horses, so we can't pin this on them.
+* Middle Easterners would have been familiar with _both_ deer and horses.
-* Joseph Smith would have been familiar with both deer and horses, so we can't really pin this on him, either.
+* Joseph Smith would have been familiar with both deer and horses.
-* Finally, I'm unaware of any loan-shifting (ever) from "deer" to "horse".
+* I'm unaware of any loan-shifting (ever) from "deer" **to** "horse".
 We have American Indians which called "horses" "deer", but that's because they likely did not have any words for or experience with horses.

-Linguistically, then, the most improbable loan shift seems to be from "deer" to "horse".
-None of the preconditions are present which would make this a viable solution.
+Linguistically, then, the loan shift from "deer" to "horse" seems unlikely.

 ## Joseph Smith's milieu?